BryanSchuetz/dai/our-work/working-with-dai.md

 DAI holds umbrella contracts from various clients through which development programs can be funded and administered.

 <a href="/our-work/working-with-dai/contracting-vehicles" class="primary-block--button">Read More<svg class="redirect" viewBox="0 0 36 70" preserveAspectRatio="xMinYMax meet"><use xlink:href="#redirect"></use></svg></a>

-## Current Procurements

-In implementing its projects, DAI relies on services and equipment provided by subcontractors and suppliers.
-We use competitive procurement procedures to obtain the best value by negotiating price, terms, and other variables.

-<a href="/our-work/working-with-dai/current-procurements" class="primary-block--button">Read More<svg class="redirect" viewBox="0 0 36 70" preserveAspectRatio="xMinYMax meet"><use xlink:href="#redirect"></use></svg></a>